kunjzk/react-start/README.md

 - JSX components can be passed parameters via `props`.
 Now you can override the content within components, making them more reusable.
 Props are KV pairs.
 - We can destructure a prop when declaring a component by having it accept `{propName}` as a parameter.
 We can pass a prop by simply using `propName = "value"` when rendering the component.
 Objects can be passsed with `propName = {object}`.

+## Common hooks: useCallback, useEffect, useRef

+- useCallback implements memoization on your function so that you don't need to constantly recalculate stuff.
+Efficiency.
+You can specify the dependencies of the function to be memoized.
+- useEffect allows you to run code based on a variety of scenarios - useful when you want to run a method as soon as something changes.
+- useRef allows you to reference any component in your code
+- Examples in 05pwdgenerator.